Case Study: Physical Activity Advisory Group

 "It was good to start to learn more about people’s experiences and also what they have been up to in the 4 months since we last met!
 I’m a lot more involved with stuff at a local level now so there is a lot of stuff I’m taking back home from that meeting for sure!"

-When meeting in person, we organise members’ travel arrangements on their behalf.
-We always ensure that there is a quiet area so people can take some time out if needed and most of the Physical Activity team is Mental Health First Aid (MHFA) trained.
+When meeting in person, we organise members’ travel arrangements for them.
+We always make sure there's a quiet area so people can take some time out if needed.
+Most of the physical activity team are Mental Health First Aid (MHFA) trained.

-Most importantly, we strive to create a relationship of mutual support and peer learning where everyone’s opinion is equal and we are just as interested in supporting members to develop their skills and meet their aspirations as we are interested in gaining their insight, experience and knowledge to shape our work.
+Most importantly, we strive to create a relationship of mutual support and peer learning.
+Everyone’s opinion is equal.
+We're just as interested in supporting members to develop their skills and meet their aspirations, as we are in gaining their insight, experience and knowledge.